-If the lender catches you in a lie - and chances are they will at some point, based on how much of your information they gain access too - that could be the end of your application then and there.
+If the lender catches you in a lie - and chances are, they will at some point depending on how much information they can access - that could be the end of your application then and there.

 An example of a lie would be saying you have only one child when you really have three.
 It’s important for them to know this because your expenses are likely to be significantly higher with three dependents, so your capacity to meet the repayments could be much tighter.
 So if a lender goes through your bank statements and sees three sets of school fees in there, then you can in all likelihood say goodbye to that home loan.
 Honesty is the best policy.

 The not so well known reasons for home loan rejection